top of page

 a) The competition is grouped by age to ensure fairness for all entrants:

-b) A winner will be chosen in each age category, meaning there will be three winners overall.
+b) A winner will be chosen in each age category, meaning there will be six winners overall.

 JUDGING